 He further added that “The German automobile industry is also exploring the advantages of LEDs, which could draw invaluable investments.
 Germany provides an excellent infrastructure and a skilled workforce for international companies interested in taking advantage of the recent energy shift in the country.
 German Trade and Analysis Invest are working with more and more SMEs from abroad, establishing German subsidiaries in order to manufacture or assemble their LED products with German engineering and technical staff”.

 The domestic lighting, as well as the streets for the period from 2008-2018, are undergoing the same changes, projecting a growth rate of around 27%.
-In Europe, as per a recent report, the LED market share is currently estimated to be around 7 percent with market size of around 1 billion EUR.
+In Europe, as per a recent report, the LED market share is currently estimated to be around 7 percent with a market size of around 1 billion EUR.
 The situation of the market is similar to North America.

-In Europe, the current application of LED light market is in architectural lighting as Europe has to decorate its buildings with colorful exterior lighting.
-European are a very light quality conscious, which could be a potential barrier.
+In Europe, the current application of the LED light market is in architectural lighting as Europe has to decorate its buildings with colorful exterior lighting.
+European are very light quality conscious, which could be a potential barrier.
 It is expected that by 2016, the LED market share in Europe is going to rise above 45 percent and by 2020 it is going to be over 70 percent.

 By 2013, with 39 new projects, Germany is still the No.1 destination for investments in the electronics industry within the European Union.
 In the electronic industry, a total of 288 new investment projects were recorded between 2009 and 2013 making Germany the third most attractive electronics FDI destination worldwide after China and the USA.

 The majority of these projects came from China, the USA, and Japan followed by Switzerland and the UK.
-Sixteen percent of all FDI projects within the last five years was established at a manufacturing site in Germany.
+Sixteen percent of all FDI projects within the last five years were established at a manufacturing site in Germany.